 What about the primary residence capital gains exclusion?

 Mexico, as well as the U.S., provides its residents a capital gains tax incentive for their primary home.
 This law is in place for “residents” (Mexican nationals or foreigners) of Mexico only, (see further below for the capital gains tax incentive for Foreign Permanent Residents) there are several items required to establish residency status.
 In order to claim your home as your primary residence in Mexico, you must be able to prove that it really was your primary residence for a period of five years.
 At closing, you will be required to provide the Notary proof of your Mexican citizenship (or in the case of foreigner your permanent residence visa) as well as a bank account, water, phone and electric bills, paid tax receipts and your Trust — all in your name, all with the address of the home, and all in place for more than five years.
-In some circumstances, a tax ID number.
+You will need an RFC tax ID number.
 You will also need from the federal tax office (SAT) Constancia de Situacion Fiscal.
 You also may need proof of income within Mexico.
 Please keep in mind that this is just a guideline of the requirements.
 It is necessary to communicate with the Notary prior to closing your transaction in order to know if you are eligible for exemption.
 Don't wait until the closing to determine if you are exempt or not.
 The calcuation is not made by a simple 100% exemption status, only a portion of the proceeds are exempt so you may also need to have a tax strategy prepared and a notary who will accept such.